djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 round(delay_in_months, 2) == 4.00
 ```

-`DYNASTY_LOGOUT_DELAY` is set set to 700 dynasties to prevent immediately logging out in the event of an attack from being a viable strategy.
+`DYNASTY_LOGOUT_DELAY` is set set to 700 dynasties to prevent immediate logout in the event of an attack from being a viable strategy.

 #### Issuance
 A fixed amount of 5 million ether was chosen as `CASPER_BALANCE` to fund the casper contract.
 This only gives the contract enough runway to operate for approximately _insert time based on economic constants_, acting similarly to the "difficulty bomb".
 This "funding crunch" forces the network to hard-fork in the relative near future to further fund the contract.
 This future hard fork is a good opportunity to upgrade the contract and likely transition to full PoS.